Southern Collard Greens

 If you have leftover greens, they can easily be store in the refrigerator for up to 3-4 days or in the freezer for 6 months (for best quality) or up to one year.
 Make sure to use an airtight contain or resealable bag for the refrigerator.
 For the freezer use an airtight container that is freezer safe.

-Health benefits to collard greens
+Health benefits of collard greens

 They are a good source of vitamins, minerals, and antioxidants, and they may offer a number of health benefits.